 Quantum computing, a bit of the past to understand the future

-Quantum computing relies on quantum mechanics, a fundamental theory of physics that describes how the world works at the atomic and subatomic level, to solve problems that traditional computers cannot solve.
-Quantum computers use "quantum bits" or qubits.
+Quantum computing relies on quantum mechanics, a fundamental theory of physics that describes how the world works at the atomic and subatomic levels, to solve problems that traditional computers cannot solve.
+Quantum computers use “quantum bits” or qubits.
 Unlike traditional bits, qubits can be set to zero, one, or a combination of both.
 This allows them to process information much faster than traditional computers.

 An example?
 It would take a traditional computer millions of years to find all the prime factors of a 2.048-bit number—a quantum computer can do it in minutes.

-Modern quantum theory has been developed in the 20s, traditional computing gave us the first computers a short time later.
+Modern quantum theory has been developed in the 20 years, traditional computing gave us the first computers a short time later.
 Both technologies played (for different reasons) an important role in World War II.

 Quantum computing, now everything will change